 Encounter Documentation

 Encounter documentation has three levels of detail in information models relevant to data access.
 The first level is directly relevant to query, and describes the metadata used to describe the documentation associated with an episode of care or encounter.
-The second describes the general organizing structure of encounter documentation.
+This is called as Document Sharing Metadata and is defined in ITI Vol. 3 Section 4.
+The second one is called Clinical Documents which provide the general organizing structure of encounter documentation.
 The third level is essentially identical to the detailed clinical data level and will be described in that section.

-Encounter Documentation Metadata
+Document Sharing Metadata

-The encounter documentation metadata was first developed for the Cross Enterprise Document Sharing (XDS) profile, but has subsequently been used to support Point to Point communications of encounter documentation via both reliable messaging (XDR), and media or e-mail exchange (XDM).
+The Document Sharing Metadata was first developed for the Cross Enterprise Document Sharing (XDS) profile, but has subsequently been used to support Point to Point communications of encounter documentation via both reliable messaging (XDR), and media or e-mail exchange (XDM).
 The same metadata is also used to federate queries in XCA.
 From an exchange perspective, the XDR, XDM, XDS and XCA content exchanged uses nearly identical metadata.

 There are a few cases where extra metadata elements were added to support the needs of a specific use case (e.g., routing media over e-mail, or discriminating between federation sources).
 XCA and XDS provide nearly the same query and retrieve capabilities, and from a receiver perspective, it is hard to tell whether the responder to a query or a retrieve is an XDS Registry, or a federated gateway.

 The IHE MHD profile uses a RESTful model that subsets the query functionality found in XDS/XCA, and can in fact be readily mapped to XDS/XCA capabilities.
 However, it is lighter weight, mostly because it is intended for devices with less capacity for orchestration.
-The MHD profile maps XDS metadata into HL7 FHIR resource queries.
-IHE collaborated with HL7 on the development of the FHIR infrastructure resources that support the MHD profiles.
-These resources are patterned after the XDS metadata model.
+Future versions of the MHD profile maps XDS metadata into HL7 FHIR resource queries.
+This mapping is a result of the collaboration between IHE and HL7 on the development of the FHIR infrastructure resources that support the MHD profiles.
+These HL7 FHIR document resources are patterned after the XDS metadata model.

 Note that the XDS metadata conceptual model is based on metadata found in common in various healthcare standards, including DICOM, CDA Release 1, CDA Release 2, CCR and CEN/ISO 13606.
 It is described in the IHE ITI Technical Framework Volume 3 and will be used as a reference for further discussions throughout the document.

-Document Organization
+Clinical Documents

 The XDS family of profiles is neutral with respect to content.
 These profiles have been used to exchange images, PDF documents, and various forms of XML documents.
 In the context of the data access framework being developed in this white paper, we will principally focus on the use of these profiles to exchange CDA documents, which are used to document encounters or episodes of care.

 Document exchanges often use HL7 CDA documents used to document care.
-At a conceptual level, these are simply clinical documents.
-Clinical documents are compositions of clinical data relevant to an encounter or episode of care, associated with a patient (whose demographics are modeled in much the same way as IHE PIX/PDQ profiles handle information).
-These clinical documents are organized in a common way based on the evolution of clinical judgment, from which a second conceptual data model can be derived.
-That model is organized into sections that generally fall into one of the categories answering the following questions about the encounter or episode of care:
+Clinical documents are compositions of clinical data relevant to an encounter or episode of care, associated with a patient.
+These Clinical documents are organized into sections that generally fall into one of the categories answering the following questions about the encounter or episode of care:

 What is the context of care provided?